TwilioDevEd/browser-calls-django/README.md

     ```
     pip install -r requirements.txt
     ```
-1. Copy the `.env_example` file to `.env`, and edit it to include your [Twilio API credentials](https://www.twilio.com/user/account/voice) and the phone number and TwimL App Sid you made above
+1. Copy the `.env_example` file to `.env`, and edit it to include your [Twilio API credentials](https://www.twilio.com/console) and the phone number and TwimL App Sid you made above.
+We use [python-dotenv](https://github.com/theskumar/python-dotenv) to load those variables automatically.

-1. Run `source .env` to apply the environment variables (or even better, use [autoenv](https://github.com/kennethreitz/autoenv))

 1. Start a local PostgreSQL database and create a database called `browser_calls`:
     - If on a Mac, we recommend [Postgres.app](http://postgresapp.com/).
 After install, open psql and run `CREATE DATABASE browser_calls;`